-Of all the varieties of acne, blackheads are one of the mildest and are therefore relatively easy to treat, which is fortunate given their prevalence.
-In the United States, approximately 50 million people suffer from acne infections on their skin and for some, blackheads may be the only form of acne they experience.
+Of all the varieties of acne breakouts, blackheads are one of the mildest and are therefore relatively easy to treat, which is fortunate given their prevalence.
+In the United States, approximately 50 million people suffer from acne infections on their skin and for some, blackheads may be the only type of acne they experience.
 However, for others, these lesions may be part of a larger breakout.
 Regardless, treating blackheads in an appropriate and effective way can help prevent the onset of more severe acne later on1.

+What are blackheads?
 Blackheads are actually a type of non-inflammatory acne known as open comedones.
 Essentially, blackheads are the result of a pore being clogged with dead skin cells and a naturally occurring oily, protective substance known as sebum.
 As a result of the pore remaining open, the melanin in the skin oxides and gives the lesion its distinctive black, brown or grey color at the surface of the skin.
 This is often confused as being trapped dirt that you are seeing when actually the cleanliness of the skin is not directly related to the development of blackheads.
 You’ll see this type of acne most commonly on your face, neck, back, chest, arms, and shoulders as you have more hair follicles in those areas that can become clogged but still remain open.

 Blackheads are the direct result of excess sebum and oil being produced by the skin2.
 Unfortunately, everyone’s skin produces sebum, but the amount produced varies from person to person.
-Further, there are certain factors that can trigger increased sebum production which may result in the development of blackheads if left untreated.
+Further, there are certain factors that can trigger increased sebum production which may result in the development of stubborn blackheads if left untreated.